Tman7077/spaceteam-murder-mystery/Spaceteam Murder Mystery/Assets/Text/Characters/Tyler.md

 ## CLUES & HINTS

 ### Alex
-- *Cryptic Note*: A cryptic note tucked into the console’s edge, containing coding symbols Tyler would recognize.
+- *Cryptic Note* (1576, 128, 0): A cryptic note tucked into the console’s edge, containing coding symbols Tyler would recognize.

 ### Cade
-- *Cracked Laptop*: A laptop Tyler frequently uses, its screen cracked, lying on the floor of the room.
+- *Cracked Laptop* (216, 1339, 0): A laptop Tyler frequently uses, its screen cracked, lying on the floor of the room.

 ### Colter
-- *Diagnostic Tools*: A set of diagnostic tools nearby, typically found in Tyler's workspace.
+- *Diagnostic Tools* (1922, 1900, 0): A set of diagnostic tools nearby, typically found in Tyler's workspace.

 ### Courtney
-- *Torn Page*: A page ripped out of Courtney's notepad, with "Ty-" written right before the tear.
+- *Torn Page* (1192, 1757, 2): A page ripped out of Courtney's notepad, with "Ty-" written right before the tear.

 ### Ethan
-- *Miswired Speaker*: A tiny speaker used for diagnostics, crunched and playing static, known to be from Tyler’s audio kit.
+- *Miswired Speaker* (3540, 692, 0): A tiny speaker used for diagnostics, crunched and playing static, known to be from Tyler’s audio kit.

 ### Jacie
-- *Circuit Board*: A small circuit board fragment from Tyler’s toolkit, found near the watering system.
+- *Circuit Board* (3334, 1955, 0): A small circuit board fragment from Tyler’s toolkit, found near the watering system.

 ### Olsen
-- *Plastic Chip*: A chipped piece of orange plastic, possibly from part of Tyler's suit.
+- *Plastic Chip* (3318, 1152, 0): A chipped piece of orange plastic, possibly from part of Tyler's suit.

 ### Tyler
-- *Diagnostic Tablet*: A diagnostic tablet left on the table, showing Tyler's latest analysis logs.
+- *Diagnostic Tablet* (71, 1924, 0): A diagnostic tablet left on the table, showing Tyler's latest analysis logs.

 ## INTERVIEW RESPONSES